l2hyunwoo/compose-stability-analyzer/README.md

 - Always wrap with `BuildConfig.DEBUG` to avoid performance overhead in production or filter them clearly on the custom logger.
 - If you don't enable `LoggerProvider`, no logs will appear even with `@TraceRecomposition`.
-- This logging has minimal performance impact in debug builds but should still be disabled in release builds for any security reason of your app.
+- This logging has minimal performance impact in debug builds but should still be disabled in release builds for any security reasons of your app.

-Also, you can completely re-define the logging behaviors by setting your custom logger like the example below:
+Also, you can completely redefine the logging behaviors by setting your custom logger like the example below:

 ```kotlin
 ComposeStabilityAnalyzer.setLogger(object : RecompositionLogger {